2024 Dodge Challenger: The New Dodge Challenger Future Electric Muscle Car Review

 Performance

 The STLA Large Platform enables engineers to further develop a high-output electric motor producing 150-330 kW (201-442 hp) for muscle car applications.
-Dodge is able to utilize two or three motors, one in the front and one or two in the rear.
+Dodge can utilize two or three motors, one in the front and one or two in the rear.

 Customers will be able to choose between three customization classes with varying levels of power.
 The primary and mid-level trim levels will be designated as the 340 and 440, respectively, and will both utilize a 400-volt powertrain.